|

 WWII airships were built at this location.
 There were other

-buildings but this one still remains and is the current home of the
+buildings but this one still remains.
+It is the current home of the

 Goodyear Airship "Spirit of Akron".